-celandic-American cellist, Geirþrúður Anna Guðmundsdóttir, is establishing herself as a dynamic and versatile young artist.
-Born and raised in Reykjavík, she made her debut in 2013 with the Iceland Symphony
+celandic-American cellist Geirþrúður Anna Guðmundsdóttir is establishing herself as a dynamic and versatile young artist.
+Born into a musical family in Reykjavík, she made her debut in 2013 with the Iceland Symphony

 Orchestra and graduated with a soloist diploma from the Reykjavík College of Music the same year.
 She went

 on to study with Prof. Hans Jensen at Northwestern University and completed her bachelor’s degree in 2017

 She served as a member of the Civic Orchestra of Chicago during their 2017-18 season and is currently

 pursuing a master's degree at The Juilliard School, under the tutelage of Prof. Natasha Brofsky.

 She has been a prize winner at numerous competitions, including the Iceland Symphony Orchestra

 Young Soloist Competition (2012), the Thaviu String Competition (2015), The Evanston Music

 Club Competition (2014), the Musicians Club of Women Competition (2014), the WDAV